SparkMilkway/ORiginal-Fashion-Raffle/readme.md

-#Original Fasion App for iOS - Team of Fashion.
+#ORiginal Fasion App for iOS - Team of Fashion.

 This is an iOS social fashion app which is still under development.